All Episodes

 A lot of people.

-Well, gonna have but he's no, no, no.
+Well, we're going to have, but he's, no, no, no.

-He's not, he's be he's separate and apart from President's Day.
+He's separate and apart from President's Day.

 That's the point here.

-That's very creepy.
+It's very creepy.

-And the whole thing here is very creepy.
+I know the whole thing here is very creepy.

-We got thugs everywhere out there just trying to ramrod all this stuff right at us.
+Thugs everywhere out there just trying to ramrod all this stuff right at us.

-From the Financial Times, Obama set to push big bang reform package.
+From the Financial Times, Obama set to push Big Bang reform package.

-The manual brushed aside concerns that an Obama administration would risk taking on too much.
+Emmanuel brushed aside concerns that an Obama administration would risk taking on too much.

 When it takes office in January, he said Obama saw the financial meltdown as an historic opportunity to deliver the large-scale investments that Democrats had promised for years.